 One of the most famous towns in the Chianti region is the capital Radda.
 Located on a hill and surrounded by large walls it is quite a busy place packed with tourists.
 You can still see parts of the old town walls of Radda and many buildings have been restored back to its stone built origins.
 Radda invites to sit down in a restaurant for Tuscan food or enjoy a wine tasting in one of the shops.

 Another village I recommend to visit on your Chianti itinerary is Volpaia.
-The small fortified village close to Radda is home of the family Della Volpaia, maker of clocks and scientific instruments and friends to Leonardo da Vinci.
+The small fortified village close to Radda is the home of the family Della Volpaia, maker of clocks and scientific instruments and friends to Leonardo da Vinci.
 The Castello di Volpaia houses a restaurant, a wine shop and offers tours to the wine cellars.

 There is so much to explore in the Chianti region and you can easily spend a whole week discovering other villages, vineyards and hidden gems.
 You will find plenty of beautiful landscape spots all along the roads and I totally recommend to take small, even graveled roads.
 Switch off your GPS and just go with the flow.